 Doing that work, I fell more in love with the rural areas of our state.
 It reminded me that we all share the same values of wanting our neighbors to thrive and be safe.
 Understanding that sometimes it takes a village to help someone out of a tough situation, an unplanned emergency, and that it can be done with respecting individual freedoms.

 During one investigation, a police officer who was working on the same case called me and started having a panic attack, telling me how the victim reminded him of a relative.
-Looking back, I feel that I did enough to just hold space for him to talk about the discomfort he was experiencing in that moment.
-At the time, the meaning I took away from it was that people trusted me and people felt heard when they were with me.
+Looking back, I feel that I did enough to just hold space for him to talk about his discomfort.
+What I took away from that experience, was that people trusted me and felt heard.
 That is when I decided I needed to build on these skills and become a therapist.

-I am incredibly proud to be a licensed clinical social worker doing general practice and mental health court programming.
+I am incredibly proud to be a licensed clinical social worker working in community mental health and forensic programs.
 I am also a small business owner with a private practice.